 Cold Cream is a traditional product with a long history, in fact, it was being used as far back as the 2nd century AD.

-Extract of Provence rose gives a delicate, mild fragrance which calms, balances and regenerates.
+Extract of Provence rose gives a delicate, mild fragrance that calms, balances and regenerates.
 Oil of peppermint has a slightly cooling effect and stimulates blood circulation.

 Essential oils are so discreetly used in Studio Botanic Cold Cream that they keep their secret whilst unfolding their effect, combining a traditional recipe with scientific findings and innovative approaches to create the special formulation.

-An old, proven and appreciated product which has not only improved with our new formulation but ensures the history and tradition of Cold Cream continues.
+An old, proven and appreciated product that has not only improved with our new formulation but ensures the history and tradition of Cold Cream continues.

 I love the simple, unisex white metal packaging, perfect for both men and women as a daily all-rounder with its pleasant, but mild scent.
 Apply with fingertips for a nourishing skin treatment, and let it soothe away any dryness or inflammation you may have.
 Inherently, a Cold Cream is richer in consistency than a regular moisturiser and almost has the feel of an ointment.
 The fast-absorbing formula isn’t dissimilar to that of the Studio Botanic hand cream I tried recently which keeps some uniformity between the two products.